Susan and Michael Mosher

 While they’re a rarity today, house calls were once the norm in healthcare.
 But a doctor who comes right to your seat at Fenway Park?
 Now that’s a different ball game altogether.

-This is exactly what happened one Friday evening for Susan and Michael Mosher.
+This is exactly what happened one Friday evening several years ago for Susan and Michael Mosher.
 The couple were watching a Red Sox game at Fenway when Michael, who has Parkinson’s disease, began to experience movement issues.
-When Susan called her husband’s neurologist, Allan Ropper, MD, to line up an appointment with him for Monday, Ropper answered and quickly asked, “Where are you?”
+When Susan called her husband’s neurologist at the time, Allan Ropper, MD, to line up an appointment with him for Monday, Ropper answered and quickly asked, “Where are you?”

 It didn’t take long for them to realize they were all at the same Red Sox game—prompting Ropper to head straight to the Moshers’ seats.
 He helped Michael overcome the issues he was having and provided some helpful guidance.